chienlab-bioic/chienlab-bioic.github.io/_members/justine_tsai.md

   email: justine_tsai@berekley.edu
 ---

-Ya-Chen is currently a PhD student.
-She had her bachelor degree in National Taiwan University, Department of Electrical Engineering.
-Her research interest focuses on bio-chip design.
+Ya-Chen received her B.S. in National Taiwan University, Department of Electrical Engineering, and joined UC Berkeley as an PhD student in 2023.
+Her research interest focuses on CMOS-based microsystems for biosensing.